sciyen/ResearchHelper/README.md

 This is a plugin for [diagrams.net(drawio)](http://diagrams.net/) which retrieves library from your [Zotero](https://www.zotero.org/) personal account and organizes your references according to the collection in it.
 With this plugin, you can add tags for blocks with standard citation format.

 # The Website
 Please use [our customized drawio](https://sciyen.github.io/drawio/src/main/webapp/index.html?p=zotero.js).
-Third-party plugin is not allowed in the offical drawio webapp directly.
+Third-party plugin is not allowed in the official drawio webapp directly.

 ## Quick Start
 1. Add the plugin.